 - Number of times you've appeared in search results

-What should you do when someone views your profile?
-Should you message them or connect with them – or not?
+You may start wondering who has checked you out on LinkedIn and what to do when someone views your profile.
+Should you message them or connect with them, or not?

-Most of us are curious to learn who has viewed our LinkedIn profile.
 What, if anything, can you do to capitalize on those who have looked at your profile?
-It could be a hiring manager you'd be thrilled to hear from, someone who could help you network your way to a new job or an old colleague you'd love to get back in touch with.
-Who it is will help you decide what to do.
+It could be a hiring manager you'd be thrilled to hear from, someone who could help you network your way to a new job at a desirable company, or an old colleague you'd love to get back in touch with.

-If you reach out, you don't necessarily have to mention that they viewed your profile (maybe they don't even remember doing so) in your outreach communication.
+If you reach out, you don't necessarily have to mention that they viewed your profile, and they may not even remember doing so, in your outreach communication.
 You can focus on your common bond and why you would like to connect with them.

 When You're Not Sure Why They Were Looking